Felipeomc/data_ga/README.md

 http://localhost:3000/projeto2
 In this interface, you will be able to explore all the functionalities of TeamPlus and navigate through the different pages of the application.

-Repository Structure
-This repository is organized into the following folders:

-src/: Contains all the project source code, including: genetic_algorithms/: Subfolder with the genetic algorithms used in the comparative study.
-Datasets/: Subfolder containing the datasets used in the experiments. web-app/: Subfolder with the implementation of the web application.
-Supplementary Materials
-Due to page limitations, we are providing two PDF files as supplementary materials:

-Threats_to_Validity_Supplementary_Material.pdf: Contains an analysis of the threats to the validity of the study.
-Illustrative_example_Supplementary_Material.pdf: Provides an illustrative example of using the tool by software project managers.
-These materials can be accessed directly from the repository to complement the understanding of the tool and the results presented.

 How to Cite This Repository
 If you use the code from this repository, please cite the following reference: